fixapi-org/FIX-API-Starter/README.md

 # Demo FIX API Accounts (FREE!!)

+Usually, if you want to test via a demo FIX API account, the liquidity provider would require you to deposit first.

+Thanks to FXCM's help.

-FXCM provides demo accounts for a long term application.
+FXCM provides us with their demo accounts for a long term application.

 If you need a FIX API demo account to test, please contact us: support@fixapi.org to book it.